Alanoud-k/2025_GP_24/README.md

 <h2>🚀 Features</h2>

-✨ Parent & Child separate experiences

-✨ Parent wallet top-up and balance management
+✨ Full parental control over all financial and behavioral aspects, including allowances, spending, goals, tasks, and approvals.

-✨ Transfer money from Parent → Child wallet
+✨ Smooth and secure Parent → Child wallet transfers with real-time tracking.

+✨ Instant payment approval system, allowing parents to approve or reject a child’s money request immediately.

-✨ Smart allowance system
+✨ Smart rewards system with gamification, encouraging positive financial behavior and motivating children consistently.

-✨ Chore management (weekly / one-time tasks)

-✨ Child goals: create, edit, delete, and track progress

-✨ Request Money feature with instant parent approval/rejection

-✨ AI-powered spending categorization & insights dashboard

-✨ Transaction history for Parent and Child wallets
+✨ Daily and weekly chore management, linking completed tasks to earnings and rewards.

+✨ Intelligent saving goals for children, enabling them to create personalized financial goals with clear and simple progress tracking.

+✨ AI-powered smart reports, providing parents with accurate insights into their children’s financial behavior and spending patterns.

+✨ Comprehensive and categorized transaction history for children’s wallets, featuring intelligent auto-classification for an organized, easy-to-navigate view.

 <h2>🛠️ Technology Stack</h2>